hybmg57/Capistrano-Docker-Test/README.md

-# Capistrano Vagrant Docker integration test
+# Capistrano Vagrant Docker integration
 > This repository is intended to test Capistrano integration with SAS on Docker containers running on Vagrant virtual machine (Ubuntu 12.04 precise 64 bit)

 ## Introduction